iotaledger/goshimmer/docs/001-mana_proposal.md

  - `value/sendTransactionByJson`: Add `accessMana`, `consensusMana` and `timestamp` fields to the JSON request.

 Add a new `mana` endpoint route:
- - `/mana`: Return access and consesus mana of the node.
+ - `/mana`: Return access and consensus mana of the node.
  - `/mana/all`: Return whole mana map (mana perception of the node).
  - `/mana/access/nhighest`: Return `n` highest access mana holder `nodeIDs` and their access mana values.
  - `/mana/consensus/nhighest`: Return `n` highest consensus mana holder `nodeIDs` and their consensus mana values.